jessgordon/crosswordle/README.md

 # Crosswordle

-This project was created using entirely in React.
+This project was created entirely in React.
 Solutions under src/data were generated using Python and can be found within this [Github repository](https://github.com/tc1316/crosswordle-solutions)

 You can visit the hosted website itself [here](https://crosswordle-production.herokuapp.com)!